chef/chef-web-docs/content/lwrp_to_custom_resources.md

 +++
-title = "Migrating from LWRPs to Custom Resources" gh_repo = "chef-web-docs"
+title = "Migrating from HWRPs to Custom Resources" gh_repo = "chef-web-docs"

 product = ["client", "workstation"]

 [menu]
   [menu.infra]
-    title = "Migrating from LWRPs"
+    title = "Migrating from HWRPs"
-    identifier = "chef_infra/resources/custom_resources/lwrp"
+    identifier = "chef_infra/resources/custom_resources/hwrp"
     parent = "chef_infra/resources/custom_resources"
     weight = 120
 +++

+TODO: Is heavy weight because doing it directly uses all of the class
 ## Overview

-It is no longer recommended to write resources in the __Light Weight Resource Provider (LWRP)__ format.
+It is no longer recommended to write resources in the __Heavy Weight Resource Provider (HWRP)__ format.

-This guide describes how to migrate from an existing LWRP to a Custom Resource.
+This guide describes how to migrate from an existing HWRP to a Custom Resource.

 If you are creating a Custom Resource from scratch please see the [Custom Resource Getting Started Guide](getting-started.md) instead.

 ## Convert files to Custom Resources Layout

-LWRPs consist of two library files: a resource and a provider for that resource.
+HWRPs consist of two library files: a resource and a provider for that resource.

 ```text
 |- libraries